RHIT-CSSE/csse304/Homework/Macros/README.md

   called.
 Your generated code should generate cars and cdrs as appropriate to destructure the input assuming it is a value of the expected form.

+* To simplify the problem, you don't have to worry about potential side effects of evaluating the value expression more than once E.g. how do ensure we don't call my-cool-funct (above) more than one time?
+In my test cases, you can call it many times and it won't error.
+This is something we would have to solve before we would really want to use let-destruct (easiest way is just a introduce a little helper define-syntax "procedure").

+* Be a little careful with the syntax.
+This is not legal:

+        (let-destruct ([(a b) '(1 2)]
+               [(c d) '(3 4)]) ; this c d line is not allowed bodies ...)

+  even though that is arguably more consistent with other let forms.
+  Only one pairing of var names to structure is allowed per let-destruct used, which makes parsing it easier.

 * These are a valid: